Part 1 -- Let's Kill The Intelligence Cycle

-Part 7 -- Critiques Of The Cycle: Cycles, Cycles And More Damn Cycles (Let's Kill The Intelligence Cycle)
+Part 5 -- Critiques Of The Cycle: Which Intelligence Cycle?

 While intelligence professionals often tout the intelligence cycle as something unique, to experienced business, law enforcement and national security decisionmakers, the intelligence cycle looks like many other linear decisionmaking processes with which decisionmakers are already familiar.